niaziy168/tufty2350-apps/README.md

 Any apps I make for the tufty 2350 will be placed in here.
 Note that due to major changes introduced with each update, make sure you are on BadgeOS V3.0.0

+# Blast Wars
+An unfinished game.
+You can run it if you want.

 # Clones
 A Tower Defense game for the Tufty 2350.
 A gradually increasing swarm of dots spawns from the left edge of the screen.
 If they cross the right edge then you lose hp.
 Press B to open the menu, then B again on the icon for the tower you want to place.
 Position it where you want it and then press B to place.